That Hamilton Woman-1941

 The themes of life and birth perhaps mirror the feelings and emotions that Gheorghe and Johnny experience- new love.

-Certainly, similar elements of animals, farming, and the outdoors are featured in both films.
+Both films feature similar elements of animals, farming, and the outdoors.
 Additionally, commonalities like loneliness and loss are heavily featured.
-Finally, the rough and tumble, machismo-fueled wrestling scenes that result in rough sex between the men are used in both Brokeback Mountain and God’s Own Country.
+Finally, the rough-and-tumble, machismo-fueled wrestling scenes that result in rough sex between the men are used in both Brokeback Mountain and God’s Own Country.

-The film does not delve too much into the back story of the main characters; at least I did not catch many mentions.
-Admittedly, viewing the film on DVD with no closed captioning or subtitle capability made capturing all of the dialogue very difficult.
+The film does not delve too much into the back story of the main characters; at least, I did not catch many mentions.
+Admittedly, viewing the movie on DVD with no closed captioning or subtitle capability made capturing all of the dialogue difficult.

 Especially with English and cockney accents, this was made doubly challenging.
 Regardless, both men are lonely, even despondent, but why?
 What happened to Johnny’s mother?
 Where are Gheorghe’s parents or his family?

-A film recommended for those seeking a poignant and fulfilling story of love.
+The film is recommended for those seeking a poignant and fulfilling love story.

 Vanity Fair-2004